sztwo/sztwo/README.md

 ## about 2024

 - Many AWS Infrastructures build with Terraform.
 (IaC)
-- Few CI/CD codes wrote with Github Actions.
+- Many CI/CD codes wrote with Github Actions.
 - Use Aurora serverless (MySQL 8) and connect AWS accounts.
 (SQS, private connect, etc.)
-- create Lambda functions (Python, Ruby, JavaScript, Java) and ECS projects.
+- Created Lambda functions (Python, Ruby, JavaScript, Java) and ECS projects.
-- Use Datadog with Terraform and set SLI and SLO.
+- Use Datadog with Terraform IaC and set SLI and SLO.